PlasmaControl/FAROES/README.rst

 FAROES
 ******

 FAROES is "Fusion Analysis, Research, and Optimization for Energy Systems".
-It is a Python package for optimizing fusion power plants.
+It is a Python package for optimizing fusion power plants, and especially for optimizing properties like their capital cost or levelized cost of energy.
+It is built in a modular fashion to allow user-developers to modify or add equations or analyses of their own design.
+It uses the OpenMDAO framework (openmdao.org) to provide interfaces to third-party nonlinear solvers and optimizers, especially gradient-based optimizers.
+The framework has advanced logging features to record solution data and metadata.
+This framework also allows users to easily specify the design variables, constraints, and optimization targets, or to define their own.

 |forthebadge made-with-python|